 Youth and Music Education

-The National Repertory Orchestra firmly believes that music is for everyone and takes great pride in its ability to provide the community with free musical events.
-Early exposure to classical music engages children’s emotional, mental, and cognitive development.
-Thus, our Community Engagement events improve the quality of life for Summit County children and their parents.
+The National Repertory Orchestra firmly believes music is for everyone and takes great pride in its ability to provide the community with free musical events.
+The benefits of children experiencing classical music reflect in all parts of life–mentally, emotionally, socially, and more–and the NRO is proud to benefit our community in this way.

 Through innovative ensembles and full orchestral performances, that are both educational and inspiring, musicians introduce children of all ages to orchestral music through a variety of age-appropriate activities.
-These activities include movement to music, sound-scapes, rhythmic recognition, composition and “petting zoos” – a popular, hands-on format that allows children to hold and play real musical instruments.
+These activities include movement to music, soundscapes, rhythmic recognition, composition and “petting zoos” – a popular, hands-on format that allows children to hold and play real musical instruments.
 Each of these experiences serves to introduce and/or reinforce children’s interest in music, strengthening participation in school music programs.
-Venues for these activities include: Breckenridge Riverwalk Center, Blue River Plaza, Prospector Park, Carter Park, Summit County public libraries and schools.
+Venues include Breckenridge Riverwalk Center, Blue River Plaza, Prospector Park, Carter Park, Summit County public libraries and schools.

 Mary Javian, Chair of Career Studies at the Curtis Institute of Music in Philadelphia, PA, provides NRO musicians with extensive Education and Community Engagement training each year.
 Mary works with NRO musicians to help them develop an appropriate teaching method that corresponds to actual curricula and enhances their musical education experiences.

-Every year the NRO auditions nearly 1,000 musicians between the ages of 18 and 29 in about 25 different cities across the country to fill the 89 tuition-free spots of the orchestra.
-The United States is not the only country to be represented in the NRO, with many of our fellows originating from countries in Europe, Asia and South America.
-So, while “National” is in our name, “International” is in our music.
+Every year the NRO auditions nearly 1,000 musicians between the ages of 18 and 29 from all over the country and the world.
+So while “National” is in our name, “International” is in our music.

 Most musicians have graduated college; some have completed graduate degrees.
 They are professional musicians gaining the experience to help them secure their first big job in the music world.
 After attending NRO, alumni are employed by virtually every professional orchestra in America and many around the world.

-The following chronological history follows the National Repertory Orchestra through 4 home locations, 3 names, 2 Music Directors, 9 Executive Directors, countless board members and a legacy of over 4000 musicians, hopefully all touched by their personal and collective NRO experience.
+Follow the National Repertory Orchestra through four home locations, three names, two music directors, nine executive directors, countless board members and a legacy of over 4000 musicians, hopefully all touched by their personal and collective NRO experience.